Palazzo Vecchio

 Journey through time and art with Palazzo Vecchio, Florence's governmental center for over seven centuries!
 Within it, you'll find remnants of a Roman theater and apartments adorned by renowned artists of the Renaissance.
 From its lofty battlements, enjoy awe-inspiring views of the city.
 And don't miss the masterpieces housed within, including works by Donatello, Bronzino, and Michelangelo, each telling a story of Florence's rich cultural heritage.

-At the time of its 14th century construction, this building used to be called Palazzo dei Priori or Palazzo della Signoria, until Duke Cosimo decided to name it the ‘Old Palace’, Palazzo Vecchio, when he moved back to Palazzo Pitti.
+At the time of its construction, this building used to be called Palazzo dei Priori or Palazzo della Signoria, until Duke Cosimo decided to name it the ‘Old Palace’, Palazzo Vecchio, when he moved back to Palazzo Pitti.

 Along with Vasari’s grand frescoes, the Salone dei Cinquecento (Hall of the 500) contains several unfinished works by Leonardo da Vinci – most famously, the lost Battle of Anghiari.

-The Duchess Eleonora’s Green Room on the Second Floor has a door that leads to the Vasari Corridor and Uffizi Gallery.
+The Duchess Eleonora’s Green Room on the second floor has a door that leads to the Vasari Corridor and Uffizi Gallery.
 Although sealed and inaccessible, this provides a glimpse of the secret route through the city's Medici Mile.